isomerpages/tp-virtualcampus/_events/Highlights/Temasek Student Excellent Awards 2025.md

 </p>
 <hr>
 <h3><strong>Update</strong></h3>
-<p>Thank you to all CCA advisors and staff for your active support in nurturing
+<p>Thank you to all CCA advisors and staff for nurturing our students to
-our students to be the best version of themselves!
+be the best version of themselves!
 Your efforts have enabled us to honour those who have excelled in their respective domains beyond the classroom, and celebrate those who have contributed significantly to the vibrancy of our campus.</p>
 <p>For information on the awards available for nomination annually under
 the TSEA (unless otherwise specified), as well as the eligibility criteria and nomination process, please refer to the links below:</p>